mioamio/autoinstalldriver_windows/README.md

 #
 ## ENG

-This guide outlines the steps for using the `startme.bat` and `aid_script.ps1` scripts to automate driver installation in a Windows environment.
+This guide outlines the steps for using the `startme.bat` and `aid_script.ps1` scripts to automate driver installation in a Windows environment (10 home/pro, 11 home/pro)

 **Installation and Execution Instructions:**